FiniteVolumeTransportPhenomena/PyFVTool/docs/development.md

 ## Development environment

-For development, `git clone` the repository to a local directory, or unpack the downloaded ZIP.
+For development, `git clone` the repository to a local directory, or unpack the ZIP downloaded from GitHub.

-A suitable development and test Python environment can be created with conda/mamba:
+A suitable development and test Python environment can be created with conda:

 ```
-conda create --name pyfvtool_dev python numpy scipy matplotlib spyder jupyterlab pytest=7.4 pytest_notebook
+conda create --name pyfvtool_dev python numpy scipy matplotlib pypardiso spyder jupyterlab pytest=7.4 pytest_notebook
 conda activate pyfvtool_dev
 ```